EtherCS/arete/README.md

 ## Quick Start

 Arete is written in Rust, but all benchmarking scripts are written in Python and run with [Fabric](http://www.fabfile.org/).
-To deploy and benchmark a testbed of 3 processing shards with three nodes in each on your local machine, clone the repo and install the python dependencies:
+To deploy and benchmark a testbed of 3 processing shards with 4 nodes in each on your local machine, clone the repo and install the python dependencies:

 ```bash
 down the anonymous project